boydjc/TDACPP/README.md

 If everything goes well, then you should see a 200 response code followed by your refresh token.
 Congratz! 🥳 You're ready to start using TDACPP.

-The initial API refresh token that is first created through <a href="#getting-started">Getting Started</a> and client id (also known as the consumer key of your developer app) need to be stored in a file named config.json in the parent directory of your project.
+In order for the class to begin working, the initial API refresh token that is first created through <a href="#getting-started">Getting Started</a> and client id (also known as the consumer key of your developer app) need to be stored in a file named config.json in the parent directory of your project.
 The file needs to look like the following:

 ```
 {